 It is important to bring people together and spread scientific awareness whenever possible.
-This is why Inria's two research centres in the Ile-de-France region (Paris-Rocquencourt and Saclay - Ile-de-France) are participating jointly in the "Culture et jeux mathématiques" show and the Fête de la Science, which take place yearly in May and October respectively.
+This is why Inria research center of Paris participates to the "Culture et jeux mathématiques" show and the Fête de la Science, which respectively take place yearly in May.

 The "Culture et Jeux mathématiques" show